soton-dsoc/blockchain-101/module_01_Cryptography/03_crypto_primitives.md

 - Search complexity: `O(log n)`
 - Insert complexity: `O(log n)`
 - Delete complexity: `O(log n)`
+-->

-(i.e.) For a balances binary tree with 64 elements, it would on average take 8 steps to search, insert or delete an element.
+E.g., for a balanced binary tree with 64 elements, it would take at most 8 steps to search an element.

-## Binary Merkle tree
+## Merkle tree

 Binary Merkle tree is a combination of hash function and binary tree.